rickybryce/KIM-1_Clones/ScoreBoard/README.md

 The center display will show "EF".
 On the left, you will have the enemy score, and on the right, you have the friends score.<p>
 Buttons 6 and 7 will increment/decrement the enemy score.<p>
 Buttons 2 and 3 will control the friends score.<p>
-This program assembles using the <a href="https://www.masswerk.at/6502/assembler.html> Mass Werk virtuual online assembler.</a><p>
+<P>This program assembles using the A65 ASSEMBLER.
+The MOS file is similar to Intel Hex, and can be used by navigating to 0200 on the terminal, and press "L".
+At this point, just paste the MOS file into the KIM Monitor.</p>
 -- Ricky Bryce